lozeva/Data-structures-and-algorithms/README.md

 # Data-structures-and-algorithms
-Sample windows forms application, using C# and DSA
+Sample Windows Forms Application built with C# and demonstrating the use of Data Structures and Algorithms (DSA).